IBM-Security/isam-ansible-collection/roles/aac/configure_access_control_policies/README.md

 ## xml formatting

-xml formatting is trickier, to get the policy in a correct xml format
+in the xml formatting it is trickier to get the policy in a correct xml format

 ````yaml
 access_control_policies: